Skip to this page's content

 For Homeless Single Adults, Young Adults, Couples & Families

-King County’s Coordinated Entry for All (CEA) program serves all people experiencing homelessness.
-It helps these people find stable housing by connecting them to the housing support services and resources that best meet their needs.
-Please contact CEA if one of the following five situations applies to you:
+King County’s Coordinated Entry program serves all people experiencing homelessness, connecting them to the housing support services and resources that best meet their needs.
+Please contact Coordinated Entry if you are:

 • Living and sleeping outside.